-If your Common Shares are listed in an account statement provided to you by an Intermediary, then in almost all cases your Common Shares will not be registered in your name on our records.
-In such circumstances your Common Shares will likely be registered under the name of your Intermediary or an agent of your Intermediary.
+If your Common Shares are listed in an account statement provided to you by an Intermediary, and are not held in your own name, then in almost all cases your Common Shares will not be registered in your name on our records.
+In such circumstances your Common Shares will likely be registered under the name of your Intermediary or an agent of your Intermediary, which means that you are a beneficial Shareholder.
 In the United States, the vast majority of our Common Shares are registered under the name of Cede & Co., as nominee for The Depository Trust Company (which acts as depositary for many U.S. brokerage firms and custodian banks), and in Canada, under the name of CDS & Co. (the registration name for CDS Clearing and Depository Services Inc., which acts as nominee for many Canadian brokerage firms).
+If you are a beneficial Shareholder, the Notice will be forwarded to you by your Intermediary.